-In North Dakota in 2022, 12.5% of all reported motorcycle crashes resulted in death.
-In the past 5 years, speed has been a contributing factor in 31.5% of motorcycle fatalities in North Dakota.
+In 2023, about 90% of all reported motorcycle crashes resulted in injury or death.
+In the past five years, speed has been a contributing factor in 26% of motorcycle fatalities.

-North Dakota Crashes, Fatalities and Injuries Involving Off-Highway Vehicles\\, 2018-2022
+North Dakota Crashes, Fatalities and Injuries Involving Off-Highway Vehicles, 2019-2023